Analysis | Why Hunter Biden Is Back in the News

 9. What does President Biden say about all this?

 He has denied knowledge or involvement in his son’s business dealings and said he is proud of his son’s recovery from addiction.
 “I love him and he’s on the straight and narrow, and he has been for a couple of years now,” Biden told CNN in October.
 After Hunter Biden struck his plea agreement with the Justice Department, the president denied ever discussing the case with Garland, the attorney general he appointed.
-But Biden hasn’t addressed criticism that he is shunning a 4-year-old Alabama girl Hunter Biden fathered by not counting or treating her like his grandchild.
+Following criticism that he’d shunned a 4-year-old Alabama girl Hunter Biden fathered by not counting or treating her like his grandchild, Biden acknowledged her as family in a statement to People magazine in late July.

 --With assistance from Billy House.